-Title of Issue (i) Number of shares authorized Number of shares issued and outstanding as shown under the related balance sheet caption Number of shares reserved for options, Directors, officers and employees Common 2,200,000 1,000,000 887 i.
+Number of shares issued and outstanding as shown under the Number of shares Title of Number of shares related balance sheet warrants, conversion and Number of shares held Directors, officers and Others Issue (i) authorized caption other rights by related parties (ii) employees (iii) Common 2,200,000 1,000,000 887 i.
 Include in this column each type of issue authorized ii.
 Related parties referred to include persons for which separate financial statements are filed and those included in the consolidated financial statements, other than the issuer of the particular security.